 You can animate the position of these points in the same way as emitter position can be animated (by dragging in the Stage with the appropriate animate buttons set, by using the “create key” button, etc.)

 - When bounce is 0, particles will “sink” through a deflector.
 (To fix this, set bounce to 0.1 or 1%)

 - Only moving particles will hit a deflector.
 If the particles are not moving but the deflector is, collisions will NOT happen.

 - Particles may “leak” where two deflector segments meet.

 - You can animate the position of the deflector points, but there is currently no way to view those position keys or modify them.

-Force objects apply a force to any particles that enter their rectangular area, a bit like wind (or a magnet depending on the force type).
+Force objects apply an acceleration to any particles that enter their area, a bit like wind (or a magnet depending on the force type).

 To add a force, click the “Force” button above the Composite View…

 …then click in the Composite View (Stage).
 There are three types of force objects: Area, Grid, and Point.
 The type is set using the “Type” parameter, with “Area” being the default: